Decommissioning Area-Specific Intranets

 - Content identified as no longer relevant will not transition and ultimately be taken offline.

-The provincial SharePoint site will require users to log in using their SHA network account credentials.
+The provincial SharePoint site access is restricted to those logged into their SHA network account.

 Temporarily archived content will be deleted after approximately three months.